rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 ### Data Preprocessing

-The images dataset are loaded through the use of the load_files function from the scikit-learn library and different and different variables for the models are generated
+The images dataset are loaded through the use of the load_files function from the scikit-learn library and different variables for the models are generated

 * `train_files`, `valid_files`, `test_files` - numpy arrays containing file paths to images
 * `train_targets`, `valid_targets`, `test_targets` - numpy arrays containing onehot-encoded classification labels